 Meal plans for students residing in Evergreen Village, Gateway Village, and Southwood Hall differ as these on-campus apartments provide full kitchens for the preparation of meals.

-Once a student has elected to participate in a voluntary meal plan, participation and subsequent biling is binding for the balance of the academic year.
-There are two "open enrollment" periods at the start of each semeseter during which a student may change or delete his/her voluntary meal plan.
-Meal plan adjustments must occur by Friday, September 7, 2018 for the Fall 2018 term and Friday, January 25, 2019 for the Spring 2019 term.
+Once a student has elected to participate in a voluntary meal plan, participation and subsequent billing is binding for the balance of the academic year.
+There are two "open enrollment" periods at the start of each semester during which a student may change or delete his/her voluntary meal plan.
+Meal plan adjustments must occur by Friday, September 11, 2020 for the Fall 2020 term.

 Below is a summary of the meal plan options available.
 All students (residents and commuters) can select and change dining plans through our online housing system, THD.
 Click here for THD Self-Service.
 Your username and password are the same as they are for all WNE systems.
 Once you are in Self-Service, just click on Dining on the top menu and follow the steps to make your selection.

-Bear Bucks may be purchased from Student Administrative Services (SAS) or any Aramark (Dining Services) location, including their office in the new University Commons.
+Bear Bucks may be purchased from Enrollment Services or any Aramark (Dining Services) location, including their office in the University Commons.

 Available Meal Plans

-7 Day All Access ($3295 per semester) - unlimited access to the dining hall 7 days a week during operating hours.
-Includes 20 magic meals and $100 Bear Bucks.
+7 Day All Access ($3,500 per semester) - Unlimited access to the dining hall 7 days a week during operating hours.
+Includes 20 magic meals and $150 Bear Bucks.

-Note: Bear Bucks will transfer from the fall semester to the spring semester, but they will not transfer over to the next academic year.
-Unused meals will not transfer over to the next semester.
-ALL MEAL PLANS EXPIRE AT THE END OF THE ACADEMIC YEAR.
+Note: Unused meals will not transfer over to the next semester.
+Bear Bucks will transfer from the fall semester to the spring semester, but they will not transfer over to the next academic year.

-What are magic Meals?
-Magic meals are extra meals that you can use to scan a visitor or a friend without a meal plan into the dining hall so that a guest can eat with you without you having your use your points.
+What are Magic Meals?
+Magic Meals are extra meals that you can use to scan a visitor or a friend without a meal plan into the dining hall so that a guest can eat with you without you having your use your Bear Bucks.
+Magic Meals can also be used at other campus dining locations for equivalent meals.